 Sad to say, social drinking — which I am pointing out is anywhere from partial to almost full drunkenness — has become an epidemic among American Christians.
 I won’t belabor this point.
 If you’ve read this far, it’s probably because the Lord is speaking to your heart.
 Let’s just look at one final, biblical exhortation from the apostle Peter.

 I admit it.
 I once was a boozer.
-An addicted alcoholic?
-No. A “wine-bibber”?
+An addicted alcoholic, or what some call a "sot" or "souse"?
+No. A wino or “wine-bibber”?
 No, but mostly because I preferred beer and occasional “hard” liquor.
 In my late teens and early adult years, before coming to the Lord for salvation, I did “what pagans choose to do.”
 Specifically, I was on occasion fully drunk and often partially or nearly drunk (for a man my size, 2 or 3 drinks; for a smaller woman, that’s 1 or 2 drinks).
 When I got saved, I realized that Jesus came to earth and died for us to “save his people

 To my Christian brothers and sisters who participate in “social drinking,” I appeal to you to seek the high road … to say to yourself, “that’s enough!
 I’m done doing things that the unsaved routinely do” … to determine to abandon any conduct (here, drunkenness) that, as our Scriptures above declare, could cause you to forfeit your entrance into the kingdom of God.

 I have written more extensively elsewhere on some additional biblical reasons for choosing the high road of abstinence from alcohol.
 I invite you to investigate this topic more deeply at my two articles: